g4eml/Langstone/README.md

 ```

 The initial build can take some time, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
 When the build is finished the Pi will reboot and start-up with the Langstone Transceiver.
-Note that sometimes the first reboot doesn not start correctly.
+Note that sometimes the first reboot does not start correctly.
 Just recyle the power and try again.
 If it still does not appear to be working then see the file 'Debugging Notes.txt' and the Langstone wiki for some things to look at.

 # Updating the Software.